 About 15 years ago I searched estate records of famous 18th century Charleston residents.
 I looked for inventory lists that would have been included with their Last Will and Testaments.
 In the inventories I found repeated entries for two types of rugs; there were 'Turkey Carpets' of various sizes and 'Brussels Carpets'.
 There would have been very few people, if any, in America to describe them further.
+With most of the customers for carpets trekking off to Europe to buy their home furnishings there wouldn't have been enough local demand to support rug dealers.
 Turkey carpets, I suppose, was a catch all for Oriental rugs.
-Brussels carpets are the uncut version of Wilton carpets which were made on 27-inch hand looms using up to 5 colors in repetitive designs.
+Brussels carpets are the uncut version of Wilton carpets which were made on 27" hand looms using up to 5 colors in repetitive designs.
 The narrow widths were hand stitched together to make rugs of required sizes.
-Originally made in

-Belgium and England, by the late 18th century they would be made on powered looms which allowed for the wide width Wiltons we see today.
+Originally made in Belgium and later in England, by the late 18th century they would be made on powered looms which allowed for the wide width Wiltons we see today.

-Events in Europe made Americans begin to appreciate rugs as more than utilitarian floor coverings.
-According to Kurt Erdman the concept of antique rugs began with two significant events, one was the Vienna exhibition of Oriental carpets in 1891 and the other, which he called more important, was the 1892 display and sale of the Ardebil Carpet in London, (700 years of Oriental Carpets, 1966).
-The world's first ever exhibition of the carpets collected by Hapsburg Royalty was a stunning display of centuries of craft and decorative art.
+As it happened, events in Europe made Americans begin to appreciate rugs as more than utilitarian floor coverings.
+According to Kurt Erdman the concept of antique rugs began with two events, one was the Vienna exhibition of Oriental carpets in 1891 and the other, which he called more important, was the 1892 display and sale of the Ardebil Carpet in London, (700 years of Oriental Carpets, 1966).
+The world's first ever exhibition of carpets, collected by Hapsburg Royalty, was a stunning display of centuries of craft and decorative art.
 But, these rugs went immediately back into private collections.
 The 1891 Vienna Exhibition was impressive, however, what separated the London event from the Vienna exhibition was that the spectacular Ardebil Carpet went on display to the public a year later at the Victoria and Albert Museum (V & A).
 The art world was taken by the breathtaking beauty of the 'The Holy Carpet of the Mosque of Ardebil'.
 It was there for any well-heeled traveler to London to see firsthand and it was indeed a major attraction for Americans.
 A little known second rug, which had been partially sacrificed to repair the V & A's Ardebil carpet, was sought out and purchased by J. Paul Getty in 1931.
 It was later gifted to the Los Angeles Museum of Art.

 Prior to its sale to the V & A, the Ardebil carpet was shown at the carpet firm of Vincent J. Robinson of Wigmore Street, London, who had received it for repairs in 1888.
 It was brought there by Ph.
 Zeigler & Company who had negotiated with the mosque authorities in Ardebil when they needed to raise money for repairs.
 The Manchester based Anglo-Swiss firm had been active trading goods in Persia since 1883.
-From dealing in carpets only occasionally prior to the sensational impact of the Ardebil carpet, by 1900, they were financing and shipping carpets employing 2,500 looms from Sultanabad to Tabriz.
-Initially, the carpets were sold through London retailers such as Liberty & Company and Harvey Nichols, but soon a worldwide network was set up supplying stores across the globe.
-Throughout the early 20th century Zeiglers continued to create rugs designed to not only satisfy demand, but to create it, (Photo 2).
+From dealing only occasionally in carpets prior to the sensational impact of the Ardebil carpet, by 1900, they were financing and shipping carpets employing 2,500 looms from Sultanabad to Tabriz.
+Initially, the carpets were sold through London retailers such as Liberty & Company and Harvey Nichols, but soon a worldwide network was set up supplying department stores across the globe.
+Throughout the early 20th century Zeigler's continued to create rugs designed to not only satisfy demand, but to create it, (Photo 2).
 This period would be the birth of modern day rug retailing, for now the fashion component of having a rug in your home had eclipsed the utility.